 The Differences Between Jiu Jitsu and Karate

 Since jiu-jitsu is mainly focused on grappling and karate is primarily focused on striking, they teach fighting styles that are counterintuitive to one another.
-Below is a table that breaks down some of the main differences between competitive karate and the most popular school of jiu-jitsu, BJJ.
+Below is a table that breaks down some of the main differences between karate and jiu-jitsu, BJJ.

 Techniques and Styles: Jiu jitsu vs Karate

 The fundamental cores of Jiu-jitsu can be broken down into throws, takedowns, chokeholds, joint locks, and sweeps.
 Additionally, your positioning while grappling is essential to be able to properly execute a technique.